Toddler milk: is it really necessary?

 Other toddler-targeted tricks

-• Fruit-based toddler snacks were almost 12 times more expensive than fresh fruit, costing on average $124.60 per kg vs. $10.80 for 1kg of fresh fruit.
+2. Fruit-based toddler snacks were almost 12 times more expensive than fresh fruit.
+They cost on average $124.60 per kg vs. $10.80 for 1kg of fresh fruit.

-Deakin University PhD student Jennifer McCann says that, like toddler milks, other foods that are marketed specifically for toddlers don’t provide value for money and are also often packed with harmful added sugars.
+Deakin University PhD student Jennifer McCann says that, like toddler milk, other foods that are marketed specifically for toddlers don’t provide value for money.
+They’re also often packed with harmful added sugars.

 An unhealthy influence

-Parents’ Voice manager Alice Pryor says it’s worrying to see a rise in manufacturers using Instagram influencers to sneakily promote toddler milks and foods to Australian families.
+Parents’ Voice manager Alice Pryor says it’s worrying to see a rise in manufacturers using Instagram influencers to sneakily promote toddler milk and foods to Australian families.

 “Toddler milk and food companies are increasingly using Instagram influencers to promote their products to their very large followings of loyal women and mums,” she says.

 “Mum influencers have become extremely clever at making casual recommendations for toddler foods and milks in their own ‘voice’ via their Instagram accounts, to make their posts look less like an advertisement.
-Influencers often don’t disclose these posts as paid partnerships, so families are likely unaware the influencer is being paid or compensated for their so-called opinion, which is very concerning.”
+Influencers often don’t disclose these posts as paid partnerships.
+So families are likely unaware the influencer is being paid or compensated for their so-called opinion.
+It’s very concerning.”

 What’s the difference between infant and toddler milks?

-Infants under 12 months who are unable to be breastfed need specially developed infant formulas, which are fortified and nutritionally adequate (plain cow’s milk is not appropriate).
+Infants under 12 months who are unable to be breastfed need specially developed infant formulas.
+These are fortified and nutritionally adequate (plain cow’s milk is not appropriate).
 But after 12 months of age, plain cow’s milk is appropriate along with regular family foods and breastfeeding.
-Formulas are no longer needed after 12 months.
+It’s not necessary to use formulas after 12 months.